Google AdsMarch 2026 · 9 min read

 TL;DR

-• In 34% of DACH Google Ads audits, clicks with zero conversions trace back to broken or missing conversion tracking — not the campaign itself.
+• In 34% of DACH Google Ads audits, clicks with zero conversions traced back to broken or missing conversion tracking, not the campaign itself (Growth Junction audit review set, 2020-2026).

 • Landing page mismatch is the second most common cause: sending cold ad traffic to a homepage almost never converts.